Committee on Foreign Investment in the United States: Process

 CFIUS is legally authorized to investigate and review transactions involving foreign investment and/or real estate transactions by foreign persons and/or entities in the United States.
 CFIUS focuses on preventing U.S. technology or money from reaching restricted countries through foreign business deals; close scrutiny is particularly given to acquisitions of critical infrastructure, such as public health or telecommunications.
 CFIUS has investigated "restrictions on sale of advanced computers to any of a long list of foreign recipients, ranging from China to Iran", including deals involving U.S. allies, such as the acquisition of United Defense by U.K. company BAE Systems in 2005.
-The vast majority of transactions submitted to CFIUS are approved without difficulty, but at least one deal involving an Israeli firm was cancelled once CFIUS began scrutinizing it.
+The majority of transactions submitted to CFIUS are approved without difficulty, but at least one deal involving an Israeli firm was cancelled once CFIUS began scrutinizing it.

 All companies proposing to be involved in an acquisition by a foreign firm are supposed to voluntarily notify CFIUS, although the committee may also unilaterally initiate a review, and maintains jurisdiction over "non-notified transactions" indefinitely, including those that have since been completed.
 Once notified, CFIUS has 45 days to approve the deal or start an investigation.
 If an investigation begins, it has another 45 days to decide whether to approve the deal or require changes.
 Most transactions submitted to CFIUS are approved within the initial 45-day period without the statutory investigation.
 However, in 2022, roughly 56% of the 286 cases submitted to CFIUS proceeded to investigation, compared to about 40% of the 114 submitted a decade earlier.
 If more investigation is necessary beyond the statutory period, parties are asked to withdraw and refile.

-CFIUS advises the President on whether to block or restrict a deal.
-The President has 15 days to make a decision after CFIUS submits its recommendation.
+CFIUS advises the president on whether to block or restrict a deal.
+The president has 15 days to make a decision after CFIUS submits its recommendation.
 If the president does not take any action or needs more information than the 15-day presidential review period can provide, CFIUS can extend the presidential review period to additional 15 days or continue its investigation within its current statutory period or reset the statutory period if parties withdraw and refile.
 The president cannot act on a CFIUS recommendation outside the presidential review period provided by law.
 If CFIUS approves the transaction, the parties involved will receive a safe harbor with respect to that transaction being investigated provided no CFIUS regulations and any mitigation orders, conditions, or agreements imposed by CFIUS are violated.

 Civil penalties may result in up to $250,000 per violation or the value of the transaction, whichever is greater, on any persons and/or entities that willfully violated CFIUS regulations, and any mitigation orders, conditions, or agreements imposed by CFIUS.
 The actual penalties depend on CFIUS rules and the specifics of the violation.